 What’s on your child’s mind?

-As parents and caregivers, you know your child.
+You care about your child and know them better than anyone else.
 You see their moods, nurture their interests, and watch them explore the world around them.
-But even though you know them better than anyone else, it’s not always easy to fully understand what they’re feeling or if they might need support.
+Even so, it’s not always easy to fully understand what they’re feeling or if they need support.

 One of the most important ways to support your child’s mental well-being is by creating space for them to talk openly about their thoughts and feelings - without judgment or fear of potential consequences.